 Betty Waynne Allison returns to Pacific Opera Victoria in February 2017 as the First Lady in Mozart's The Magic Flute – a role she has performed with Edmonton Opera.
 A former POV chorister, Betty participated in Pacific Opera Victoria's 2009 Resident Artist Program and made her POV mainstage debut as Annina in Verdi's La traviata.
 In 2011 she came to international attention in the role of Mary in Pacific Opera Victoria's world première of Mary's Wedding, a new Canadian opera by Andrew MacDonald and Stephen Massicotte.
 In 2014 she performed the roles of Freia and Wellgunde in POV's production of Wagner's Das Rheingold, and in 2016 she returned as Helena in A Midsummer Night's Dream

 Betty grew up in Ladysmith, B.C. and attended the University of Victoria, graduating with degrees in both music and education.
-She joined the Canadian Opera Company Ensemble in 2006.
+She joined the Canadian Opera Company Ensemble Studio in 2006.

-Leading assignments in Ensemble productions include Fiordiligi in Così fan tutte, Donna Elvira in Gazzaniga's Don Giovanni, and Mona in the world premiere of James Rolfe's Swoon.
-On the mainstage she has covered and performed a wide range of roles, demonstrating her natural ability and talent.
+Leading assignments in Ensemble productions included Fiordiligi in Così fan tutte, Donna Elvira in Gazzaniga's Don Giovanni, and Mona in the world premiere of James Rolfe's Swoon.
+On the mainstage she covered and performed a wide range of roles.
 Included among these are the High Priestess(Aïda), Donna Anna (Don Giovanni), Annina (La traviata), Luisa Miller (Luisa Miller), Turnspit (Rusalka), Freia (Das Rheingold), Marguerite (Faust), the Countess (Le Nozze di Figaro), Tatyana (Eugene Onegin), and Amelia (Simon Boccanegra).

-In the summer of 2007 she sang the Countess (Le Nozze di Figaro) with the Centre for Opera Studies in Sulmona Italy.
-In August 2009 she performed the title role in The Cunning Little Vixen in an exciting new production at the Banff Centre.
+Other engagements include the Countess (Le Nozze di Figaro) with the Centre for Opera Studies in Sulmona Italy, and the title role in The Cunning Little Vixen at the Banff Centre.

 On the concert stage, she has performed Mahler's Symphony No. 8 for the Brott Festival and Brahms' Requiem for the Winnipeg Symphony and Kitchener Waterloo's Grand Philharmonic Choir.
-Ms. Allison has appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum and Vivaldi's Gloria.
+Ms. Allison has also appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum and Vivaldi's Gloria.